lucassha/CKAD-resources/tipsAndtricks.md

     kk explain pod.spec.nodeSelector

-Note that it is cap sensitive, so you're best bet is to first pipe it through to a case insensitive grep and see if you're in the right spot
+Note that it is cap sensitive, so your best bet is to first pipe it through to a case insensitive grep and see if you're in the right spot

     kk explain pod.spec | grep -i nodeselector